alexarena/slacktivity/README.md

 You can start Slacktivity Monitor with the command: `slacktivity-monitor`

 The command accepts one argument, a port number.
 If you specify a port number, it will run on that port.
 Otherwise, it will default to 3000.

+Once the app is running, you should be able to access the web UI by visiting http://localhost:port, for example, [http://localhost:3000](http://localhost:3000).

+# Thanks
+I'd like to give a special shout-out to my awesome employer, [The CompoZed Lab at Allstate](https://github.com/compozed).
+Slacktivity Monitor was originally a project for one of our Open Source days, and it wouldn't be a reality otherwise. ❤️